-Members of the public should observe wildlife from a distance, and refrain from feeding, touching or get close to them.
+Members of the public should observe wildlife from a distance, and not feed or get close to them.
 More info on animal advisories and encounters can be found on our website (www.nparks.gov.sg)

 Pet Owners

 5. What should pet owners observe?